HL7/fhir-mCODE-ig/input/pagecontent/conformance-profiles.md

 #### Non-OTI Elements

 Data elements in mCODE that are not OTI still MAY be implemented.
 If an element is implemented, whether it is OTI or not, the profile must be interpreted as if an MS flag were present on that element.
 For example,(`TumorMarkerTest.performer`)[TumorMarkerTest] does not have an MS flag, but a Receiver may implement the capability to display it.
-In such a case, by virtue of the fact this element is a Reference( ) data type with no MS flag on any referenced resource or profile (case #7 in the [tabular summary](#obligation-to-implement-summary), below), the receiver would be obligated to implement all resources or profiles in the Reference unless outside the scope of the Receiver's capability statement, namely, Practitioner, PractitionerRole, Organization, CareTeam, Patient, and RelatedPerson.
+In such a case, by virtue of the fact this element is a Reference( ) data type with no MS flag on any referenced resource or profile (case #7 in the [tabular summary](#obligation-to-implement-summary), below), the Receiver would be obligated to implement all resources or profiles in the Reference unless outside the scope of the Receiver's capability statement, namely, Practitioner, PractitionerRole, Organization, CareTeam, Patient, and RelatedPerson.

 #### Definition of Required